 The legacy driver maintains a set of open connections and when a processing thread sends a request the following actions are performed:

 This synchronous checkout/request/response/checkin means that each request must wait for the complete round trip time for the request, processing and response.
 For many applications the latency induced can be simply overcome by using more connections.
 For either highly distributed or high performance applications the connection explosion that occurs induces performance and scheduler issues on the MongoDB servers that limits the utility of this approach.

-For each physical sockets connection a pair of threads is created.
-The first is responsible for pushing requests to the server.
-The second is responsible for reading the replies to the requests and matching them with the appropriate request callback (if any).
-This simple reader/writer model provides for simplicity of programming and has been shown to perform as well if not better than using Java's NIO package for using a single thread across multiple connections.
+For each physical sockets connection by default a single read thread is created that is responsible for reading the replies to the requests and matching them with the appropriate request callback (if any).
+This simple model provides for simplicity of programming and has been shown to perform as well if not better than using Java's NIO package for using a single thread across multiple connections.

 The driver can not guarantee that two requests to the server, even from a single thread, will be executed in the order they are submitted on the client.
 This is due to the asynchronous nature of the core of the driver and its default behavior of trying to balance requests across all open connections.
 For client's that need to serialize requests to the server they can create a serial version of a MongoClient implementation.
 The only difference between a serialized version and the non-serialized version is that the serialized version will only use a single connection to the server.
 The asSerializedMongo() method and creation of the MongoDatabase and MongoCollection client side objects are extremely lightweight and have no server interaction to make even per transaction creation feasible.